meltingice/CamanJS/README.md

   // More info on finished() in events section below this.render(function () {
-    this.save('png'); // shows a download file prompt });
+    this.save('png'); // shows a download file prompt this.toBase64(); // base64 data URL representation of the image. useful if you want to upload the modified image.
+  });
 });
 </pre>